tommelo/shift/README.md

 ```

 ### -r, --range
 Performs number shifting in a limited range of numbers.
-Each number of the range must be specified with a space sepator.
+Each number of the range must be specified with a space separator.
 ```shell
 python shift.py abc123 -p 4 -r 1 2 3 4 5